Genevieve-Baddoo/GBcompbiominiproject/README.md

 # GBcompbiominiproject
-HCMV Mini Project Comp Bio
+HCMV Mini Project Comp Bio.
-Respisotory contains a python pipeline that takes SRA input reads from the HCMV virus to produce an assembly.
+This respisotory contains a python pipeline that takes SRA input reads from the HCMV virus to produce an assembly.
 Assembly is BLASTed.